American Girl (2002 film): Plot

 Rena is a suicidal and naive teenage girl whose father John is serving a long prison sentence.
 She has an idealistic view of her father.
 Her boyfriend, the popular Kenton, only uses her for sex, and other teenage girls tease her relentlessly.
 She eventually becomes pregnant with Kenton's baby, which she is excited to keep.

 Rena and her family - mother Madge, half-sister Barbie, and brother Jay - travel to John's prison for the annual family picnic at Rena's insistence despite her family's discomfort.
 Things seem to be going just fine, but he eventually becomes abusive and angry.
 Rena tells her dad that she's pregnant, news which John does not handle well.
 Jay, who is secretly gay, wanders off to tour the prison with another inmate named Buddy.
 Barbie, who has been secretly visiting the prison regularly and has been having an affair with her stepfather, sneaks off to the conjugal visit trailers to have sex with John.
 After she is caught by Buddy and Jay, the other inmates watch as Buddy makes Barbie squeal like a pig in exchange for not reporting her to her mother.
 Rena bonds with Faye, an institutionalized woman who is also overcoming her anxiety and suicidal tendencies.
 Jay and Buddy bond, and when the tour is over Buddy gives Jay a haircut.

 Madge later discovers from the family's overseeing officer, Deputy Richard, that her husband is having an affair.
 As Madge attacks John, Jay and Buddy secretly kiss passionately before Buddy returns to his cell.
 When the guards apprehend John, he stumbles backwards and falls on Rena.
 Rena rushes to the bathroom, finding that she's bled, and lost the baby.
 She breaks a picture frame and uses the glass shards to slit her wrists, but Jay saves her just in time.

 Madge and the children realize that John will not change his abusive ways and that continuing to support him has been holding the family back.
-Madge announces that she is moving the family to Florida in Disneyworld, and Rena finally stands up to her father.
+Madge announces that she is moving the family to Florida in Disney World, and Rena finally stands up to her father.
 John is relieved that she is no longer pregnant, leading Rena to pounce on him in anger.
 After being snapped into reality by her siblings, Rena realizes that her "fond" memories of her relationship with her father were self-delusions.

 Rena tells Kenton about the miscarriage of their baby and when he expresses indifference, she breaks up with him and causes his prized car to drive into a swimming pool.
 Rena cuts ties with her father, Barbie finds a job as a manicurist, while Jay is accepted to culinary school in California.
 As Rena, Madge, and Jay leave home for Florida, Rena remarks that the only thing she remembers about the picnic is leaving.